 According to the Heart Foundation, in 2020 there was a drop in the number of preventative health assessments - especially for the types of checks that can't be done over by Telehealth, such as Heart Health Checks.

-This week, 3 to 7 May, is Heart Week, and after the disruption of COVID-19, thus year's focus is all about getting back into the routine of preventative health check ups.
+3 to 7 May was Heart Week, and after the disruption of COVID-19, this year's focus is all about getting back into the routine of preventative health check ups.
 1.4 million Australians have a high chance of having a heart attack in the next five years, but may not know they're at risk.

 During Heart Week health professionals are being encouraged to talk to patients about their heart health, follow up with at risk people, and support people to better understand their risk of developing heart disease and how they can lower that risk.
 If you put off a Heart Health Check last year, now is a great time to book in.

 If you are over 45, or 30 and over if you're of Aboriginal or Torres Strait Islander descent, you are eligible for an annual Medicare check.
 Your doctor or nurse will help you understand risk factors and estimate your risk for a heart attack or stroke over the next five years.
 After your Heart Health Assessment they will be able to help you access any support you may need.

 While some heart health issues may be genetic, there are also a lot of lifestyle factors which can help us keep our hearts healthy, including looking after our mental health.
 Exercising regularly and enjoying healthy food is recommended for people looking after both their mental and heart health.
 Reducing alcohol, cutting back or quitting smoking, and practising relaxation techniques are also useful.